festus-kogo/The-Nile/README.md

 **7.** What about our shoppers who hastily purchase goods without indicating their shipping type?
 Let’s give our function a default argument for `shipping_type`.
 Since they’re in such a hurry let’s make the default argument `'Overnight'`.
 They’ll be happier to get what they ordered earlier, and we’ll be happier because they paid more money for it.
 It’s a win-win!

 **8.** Want to make sure you wrote the function correctly?
 Try calling `test_function(calculate_shipping_cost)` after your function definition.

+### Careers At The Nile

+**9.** At The Nile, we have a joke.
+Without our fantastic drivers, who fulfill orders every day, we’d just be sitting with millions of toys, electronics, and clothing in warehouses to ourselves.

+Our team is important, and we want to make sure the hardest workers find their home in our careers.
+In order to do that, we need to figure out who the best person is for each job.

+Write a function called `calculate_driver_cost()` with `distance` as the first parameter, and as many drivers as are available as positional arguments after that, as `drivers`.